nikpapag/harness-dbdevops-worksop/README.md

 **Add Conditional Execution**
-1. Whithin the same step configuration, scroll to the top
+1. Within the same step configuration, scroll to the top
-2. From the navigation bar select **Advanced**
+2. From the navigation bar, select **Advanced**
 3. Click **Conditional Execution**.
 4. Choose **If the previous step fails**.
 5. Click **Apply Changes**, then **Save** the pipeline.